SeiryuZ/HemeWeb/documents/evaluation/README.md

   * [ ] Clinician
   * [ ] Other ..................

-6. Your level of familiarity with command line interface ?
+6. Your level of familiarity with installing software from source code ?
   * [ ] Not at all familiar
   * [ ] Slightly familiar
   * [ ] Somewhat familiar